Techtonica/curriculum/python/python.md

 ### Prerequisites

-- Basic knowledge of programming concepts like Variables, loops, control statements etc. and basic understanding of programming terminologies.
+- Basic knowledge of programming concepts like variables, loops, control statements etc. and basic understanding of programming terminologies.

 ### Motivation